U.S. states could not set self-driving car rules under Republican plan

 Another would declare crash data, other testing and validation reports from automated cars turned over to U.S. regulators to be "confidential business information."

-U.S. Representative Bob Latta, who chairs a key panel overseeing automobile regulation, called the draft legislation "an important step in establishing a framework to allow innovators to safely develop and test autonomous vehicles."
-He said Republicans want "to continue working with all parties in a bipartisan manner as we refine language and move toward a consensus package."
+On Tuesday, a bipartisan trio of U.S. senators said they planned to introduce legislation to remove regulatory roadblocks to the introduction of self-driving cars, including sorting out conflicts between state and federal rules.

-On Tuesday, a bipartisan trio of U.S. senators said they planned to introduce legislation to remove regulatory roadblocks to the introduction of self-driving cars.
+Energy and Commerce Committee Republican members and staff have vowed to work with Democrats and industry and safety officials to try to reach a bipartisan consensus.